 The members of NME see it.
 I see it.
 Ellen Degeneres sees it (see this video).
-These 17 people see it (my list of 17 NurOwn responders).
+These 24 people see it (my list of 24 NurOwn responders).
 Yet several groups, ALS Association (ALSA) included, and some individuals drone on and on about how we must wait for a long and drawn out formal analysis of phase 3 NurOwn data, the date of which has been pushed back three times since 2018.
-If you have working eyeballs, you should be able to see what the rest of us see: enough data is in.
+If you have working eyeballs, you should be able to see what the rest of us see: enough data is in to move on this.
 But why do you say you can’t see it?
-Please ask yourself today why you perpetuate the NurOwn drone?
+Please ask yourself today why you perpetuate the NurOwn drone.

 And where was your droning when Zolgensma got approved before phase 3, based on data from only 21 patients?
 Zolgensma’s pricetag is $2.125 million for one treatment for one patient.